 Instead try pinching the soft part of your child’s nose, beneath the bony bridge.
 Get them to lean forward and breathe through their mouth.
 This will help the blood come out of the nose (rather than down the throat), and the pressure on their upper nose will eventually help staunch the flow.

-While a few generations ago, mothers reached for the brandy bottle to calm their baby’s teething pain, we’ve got a few more options up our sleeve now.
+While a few generations ago, mothers reached for the brandy or whisky bottle to calm their baby’s teething pain, we’ve got a few more options up our sleeve now.
 So please skip this risky remedy – obviously even a small amount of alcohol can be dangerous to a baby.

 Myth 7: Blow cigarette smoke in a baby’s ear to cure an ear infection